ChristophKirst/ClearMap/GIT.md

 Backup
 ------

-To backup your version in case you followed the developer / proogrammer route:
+To backup your version in case you followed the developer / programmer route:

   * in terminal in the ClearMap directory execute: